crystallabs/unibilium.cr/README.md

 File.write "test.terminfo", terminfo.dump
 ```

-For more detailed examples, refer to the specs in directory `spec/`.
+For more detailed examples, refer to directories `examples/` and `spec/`.

 ## Argument Types